 Use the HDMI inputs if your display has HDCP-compliant HDMI or DVI input, otherwise use the coaxial or optical inputs.
 The processor also provides one balanced AES/EBU connection, which is used on professional equipment.
 Any digital input can be assigned to any number of sources that are set to digital.
-To change digital audio connection from the factory default assignments, see section 3.6.
+To change digital audio connection from factory default, see section 3.6.